Super-rare Super 90

 Packed with lighter and stronger engine components, the Super 90 could rev higher than the other 356 B 1.6-liter engines and had a special oiling system that ensured proper lubrication in hard cornering.
 Sports Car Graphic managed 0-60 in under 10 seconds.

-In its 1961 road test, Road & Track said, “. . . both acceleration and top speed are of a very high order, and the Super 90 must be classed as a really fast car.”
-The definition of “really fast” was relative even then, but R&T was referring more specifically to the momentum one could maintain on curving roads, not just straight-line acceleration.
+In its 1961 road test, Road & Track said, “. . . both acceleration and top speed are of a very high order, and the Super 90 must be classed as a really fast car”.
+The definition of “really fast” was relative even then.
+However, R&T was referring more specifically to the momentum one could maintain on curving roads, not just straight-line acceleration.

-The 356 B Roadster on offer from RM Sotheby’s is a highly optioned model, originally delivered to its first owner, Werrner Ehrenpreis from California, at the Islinger Porsche Agency in Mannheim, West Germany.
+The 356 B Roadster on offer from RM Sotheby’s is a highly optioned model.
+It was originally delivered to its first owner, Werrner Ehrenpreis from California. he received it at the Islinger Porsche Agency in Mannheim, West Germany.
 Ehrenpreis had special-ordered the car in Black (701) over red leatherette with a black canvas folding top, plus optional seatbelts, armrests, headrests, fog lights, cigarette lighter, radio/speaker/antenna package, canvas tonneau, sun visors with passenger-side mirror, additional soundproofing, chromed wheels, and a luggage rack.

 Dearborn, like the owners before him, certainly enjoyed driving this special Porsche 356.
 He had the engine rebuilt in 2010 (and 115,480 miles), also increasing displacement to 1,776cc for more power and torque.
 The transaxle was overhauled, gaining a taller fourth gear for more relaxed highway cruising.
-Dearborn also added more sound insulation, and, for driving safety, a hidden third brake light, LED rear lamp bulbs, halogen headlights, and 15 x 5.5-in. chromed steel wheels.
+Dearborn also added more sound insulation.
+In addition, for driving safety, a hidden third brake light, LED rear lamp bulbs, halogen headlights, and 15 x 5.5-in. chromed steel wheels.

-In 2015, the car took runner-up at the Boca Raton Concours and, notably, was the only car in its class not trailered there.
+In 2015, the car took runner-up at the Boca Raton Concours.
+Notably, it was the only car in its class not trailered there.
 More recently, Dearborn drove the Super 90 Roadster in the Mountain Mille tour through the Smoky Mountains.

 One can easily imagine that this 356 B Roadster would be happy to continue its driving life.
 Maybe you’re the one to give it that.